Whiteknight/CastIron/README.md

 There are other bad assumptions made by ORMs, but these are the ones that were biting me.
 For comparison, here are the things that I wanted from a DB access tool:

 1. I know how to write SQL, and I recognize that some problems can be well-solved using features like temporary tables, CTEs, stored procs, sequences, merges, functions, pivoting, etc.
-1. I would like to be able to use the QueryObject pattern to encapsulate my querues as objects.
+1. I would like to be able to use the QueryObject pattern to encapsulate my queries as objects.
 1. I would like to be able to use multiple result sets in my queries, when they have better characteristics than a single result set with many joins.

 The disconnect between what modern ORMs offer and what I wanted is what eventually lead me to write CastIron.